Due to Hurricane Ian, the aquatic preserve is currently closed.

-The floodplain swamps of the Wekiva and St. Johns rivers can be extensive, ranging up to three miles in width.
+The floodplain swamps of the Wekiva and St. Johns rivers can be extensive, ranging up to 3 miles in width.
 Trees are often buttressed, and the understory and groundcover are sparse.
 The canopy is commonly bald cypress and swamp tupelo.
 The “knees” arising from the root systems of both cypress and tupelo are common features in floodplain swamp.
 Other canopy trees capable of withstanding frequent inundation may be present but rarely dominant, including water hickory, red maple, green ash, American elm and swamp laurel oak.

-Along the Wekiva River, however, these other floodplain hardwoods have dominated as second growth likely because most of the cypress trees were logged out during in the late 1800s and early 1900s.
+Along the Wekiva River, however, these other floodplain hardwoods have dominated as second growth, likely because most of the cypress trees were logged out during in the late 1800s and early 1900s.
 The faster growing hickory, maple and ash out-competed the slower growing cypress, although a few large remnant cypress trees can be found along the Wekiva and Rock Springs Run, and within the interior portions of the state parks and forest, preserves and reserve.
-The wood stork and limpkin both nest in floodplain swamp trees of the aquatic preserve.
+The wood stork and limpkin nest in floodplain swamp trees of the aquatic preserve.

 Hydric hammocks are evergreen hardwood and/or palm forest with a variable understory typically dominated by palms and ferns occurring on moist soils.
 Hydric hammock occurs on low, flat, wet sites where limestone may be near the surface and soil moisture is kept high mainly by rainfall accumulation on poorly drained soils.
 Periodic flooding from rivers, seepage and spring discharge may also contribute to hydric conditions.
 Fire may be rare or occasional, depending on several factors including how often the surrounding community burns and hammock size.